DDF operators in the Hybrid Formalism: The bosonisation of the symplectic bosons

 where $\Sigma$ is defined as

 Note that $U$ is an additional current that commutes with all the $\mathfrak{sl}(2,\mathbb{R})_1$ generators.

-For the string theory on $\text{AdS}_3$, it is known that one should consider the so called spectrally flowed representations \cite{Maldacena:2000hw}.
+As we discussed above, the spectrally-flowed representations are an essential part of the string theory on $\text{AdS}_3$ backgrounds \cite{Maldacena:2000hw}.
 Focusing on the $\text{AdS}_3$ part, we denote the world-sheet vertex operators associated to the states in the $w$-spectrally flowed representation, namely $[\left|m_1,m_2\right>]^{\sigma^w}$ by $V^w_{m_1,m_2}(x,z)$, see \cite[Appendix~A]{Gaberdiel:2021njm} for our conventions on spectral flow.
 In \cite{Dei:2020zui}, it is shown that the defining property of the $w$-spectrally flowed states lead to the following OPEs

 where we mean $\frac{o(f(z))}{f(z)}\rightarrow 0$ as $z \rightarrow 0$.
 Having the bosonised version of the symplectic bosons, we can now write the vertex operator associated to the $w$-spectrally flowed state $[\left|m_1,m_2\right>]^{\sigma^w}$ as follows